rnagumo/Resume/about.md

 * **Panasonic Corporation**
   Apr.
 2017 - now

-  * Data analysis and machine learning application

-    * Research of machine learning application to estimate the Alzheimer's diseases.

-    * Feature engineering of acoustic signals, natural language, and time series sensor data.

   * Machine learning engineering

+    * Development of automatic ML training system.

     * Time-series analysis and development of ML prediction system in the industrial field.

     * Mathematical modeling to estimate battery deteriorations.

-    * Development of automatic ML training system in the cloud.
+  * Data analysis with machine learning

+    * Research of machine learning application to estimate the Alzheimer's diseases.

+    * Feature engineering of acoustic signals, natural language, and time series sensor data.

 ---